nirajank/nestjs-vehicle-mangement/README.md

     Response: access_token response will get if password and email is correct.

 II) Vehicle Api
-## Note to access below api from "a" to "h" you need to set "Authorization" key in header to "Bearer {access_token}" . {access_token} with be get through login api.
+## Note to access below api from "a" to "h" you need to set "Authorization" key in Header to "Bearer {access_token}" . {access_token} will be get through login api.

 a)  Vechicle create POST Api Sample-  http://localhost:3000/vehicle